williamjiang26/small-business-software/README.md

 crud for inventory products => improve UI for inventory managment => crud customer orders => improve UI for customer order and case manaement => deploy

 ## Currently:
-Crud for inventory products - specfically editing photos and reordering
+editiing photos in forms and creating drop and browse compoents with pdf viewer

 auto generates id where needed